Neucadia/harveySeedSite/content/mix/burts-brassica-banquet.md

    Chicory: "chicory.jpg"
 ---

-Burt's Brassica Banquet is primarily an annual and willl need tob e planted again each spring.
+Burt's Brassica Banquet is primarily an annual and will need to be planted again each spring.
 Do not plant Burt's back-to-back as diseases will begin to build in the soil.
 This mix will work well to re-energize perennial food plots that are in decline.